 In the coming 12 months the Town Council will improve and maintain its services and infrastructure.
-Proposals are in place to continue the conversion of the theatre lighting in the Town hall to LED units to further reduce energy consumption in line with the Council's climate change action plan
+These are changing times, politically, economically and socially.
+The County Council is facing severe financial pressure which will impacts on City, Town and Community Councils across Denbighshire.
+Proposals for the operation of public toilets on Market Street in Llangollen are still being considered by the County Council and the Town Council will continue to work in partnership with the County Council to fulfil the Town Council and residents' desires that the County Council continue to provide toilet facilities in Llangollen whilst ensuring value for money.

-Work will commence on the refurbishment of the Town Hall garage to provide a greatly improved facility which will be more in keeping with its surrounding being situated between two listed buildings.
-Other works, utilising grant in aid to support the Town Councils budget, are proposals to upgrade the Town Hall outbuildings and the historic town morgue.
+Other works, utilising grant in aid to support the Town Councils budget, are proposals to upgrade the Town Hall outbuildings and the historic town morgue which were stalled during 2024.25 because of several factors.
+Additionally, the Town Council will still pursue the development of Pen y Bryn Cemetery with the primary objectives to provide a space for remembrance, reflection, and community gatherings to ensure the long-term sustainability and maintenance of the area.

-Additionally, again supported by external funding, the Town council are keen to develop Pen y Bryn Cemetery as a Memories Garden - Gardd Atgofion Pen y Bryn.
-The primary objectives of this project would be to:

-- To create a memories garden that respects the historical and emotional significance of the site. - To provide a space for remembrance, reflection, and community gatherings. - To ensure the long-term sustainability and maintenance of the garden.

 This project would retain and restore existing structures such as headstones and memorials and create an improved layout with new pathways and seating areas.
-A focal point would be created to honour those interred at the cemetery and to allow others to commemorate the passing of loved ones.
-By allowing the scattering of ashes.

 The Town Council will continue to awards grants to local organisations to assist them to achieve their aims and objectives.
 The Council has a policy of only assisting truly local community groups, and this is interpreted to mean those organisations based in the Llangollen Town Council area or national bodies with an independent branch in the same area, providing support to the residents of the town.
 Applications will be encouraged from properly formed group, club, committee or charity, which must show that the group has charitable/community aims and benefits.
-The grants will be considered by the Town Council on a rolling programme until the funds are expended
+The grants will be considered by the Town Council on a rolling programme until the funds are expended caru 70ve Llangollen on actions that support the adopted place plan Caru \bigcirc Love Llangollen to create a future for Llangollen, and its hinterland, that will reflect the aspirations of the community and sustain a vibrant and beautiful town of which all can be proud off.